bleaktwig/yuadrem-wiki/docs/world/northern_territories.md

 They are known for their extreme resilience, managing to acclimate both to the harsh habitat and to the nix.

 #### Ribinhep Communes
-In addition to the irds, small ume communes roam the Red Fjord and the Whitenorth.
+In addition to the irds, small ume communes roam the Red Fjord and Stinos.
 While they mostly stay in the former, their merchants approach both the Steldan and the Coldmist islets on a regular basis.
 These umes are nomadic, and are able to roam the nix thanks to their qualars<!-- TODO.
 Link. -->.
 It is impossible to ascertain their exact population number, but it is estimated to be in the few thousands.